 This option will make the shared documents in the old Drive appear in the "Shared with me" section of your new Drive.

-Please note: if the person that shared the files with you deletes them or removes your access, you will no longer be able to see those documents in the "Shared with me" folder in your new account.
+Please note: If the person who shared the files with you deletes them or removes your access, you will no longer be able to see those documents in the "Shared with me" folder in your new account.

 Option 3 (manual).
 Export "Shared with me" files to your computer and then upload them to your new account